 The rise of European dominance can be attributed to three riders who were at the top of their respective games - Norway's Gunn-Rita Dahle Flesjå, Switzerland's Thomas Frischknecht and France's Nicolas Vouilloz.
 While the former two dominated between the tape of cross-country racing, Nicolas Vouilloz made downhill racing his own, exiting the sport at the age of 26 with seven elite and three junior world titles to his name.
 Then there's Hans Rey.
 The German trials and mountain biking star became an analogue global sensation way before digitisation, social media and the YouTube era.

-Mountain bike icons - legends from South Africa
+Mountain bike icons - legends from Africa, Australia and New Zealand

 South Africa is well known for its pristine mountain biking, so it is no surprise that it has also produced some excellent riders.
 Below are some of them - including iconic Greg Minnaar, who has been at the top of his league for longer than some of his rivals have been alive.